ygeorgiev-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 API Portal is now running in a Docker container.

-Before you can use API Portal, you must link it to your API Manager.
+To access your API Portal, you must first link it to your API Manager.
 For more details, see [Connect API Portal to API Manager](/docs/apim_installation/apiportal_install/connect_to_apimgr/).

+If you plan to configure API Manager with environment variables, you must first [install API Manager and API Gateway](/docs/apim_installation/apigtw_install/) on-premise or in containers before you deploy API Portal in containers.

 ## Use environment variables to configure API Portal runtime